sclorg/s2i-python-container/README.md

     ```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
 on all provided versions of Python.
-Since we are now providing only version `3.3`
+Since we are currently providing only version `3.3`
 you can omit this parameter.**